willypol78/criteria/README.md

 You can also create your custom transformer.

-> ⚠️ You must use the critera with the from/to converters in the same version.
+> ⚠️ You must use the Criteria with the from/to converters in the same version.

 ### ✅ Testing